Form length and progressive disclosure

 Allow users to go back and adjust previous answers without losing progress.
 This builds trust and reduces frustration.

-Form design showing multi-step checkout with editable completed steps and clear navigation between stages
+Multi-step checkout form with editable steps and clear stage navigation

 References: